Effects of local mutations in quadratic iterations: Dependence on mutation radii

-In this section, we will investigate numerically the effects of various key parameters on the asymptotic dynamics in the replication system, as reflected by the geometric properties of its Julia set.
-For example, Figure~\ref{parameter_cases} illustrates the Julia sets for four systems in which different point-wise mutations at the origin, all with transient radius of $R=0$, were inserted into a replication system with $c_1=-0.13 - 0.77i$.
+In the next sections, we will investigate numerically and analytically the effects of various key parameters on the asymptotic dynamics of the replication system, as reflected by the geometric properties of its prisoner set.
+For example, Figure~\ref{parameter_cases} illustrates the prisoner sets for four systems in which different point-wise mutations (with $r=0$) were inserted at the origin into the same intact replication system $c_1=-0.13+0.77i$ (the Douady rabbit), for two different values of the transition radius $R$.
+The figure suggests that the shape of the prisoner set varies widely based not only on the parameter pair $(c_0,c_1)$, but also on the size of the two radii $0<r \leq R$.
+It is easy to see that ${\cal P}(f)$ approaches ${\cal P}(f_{c_1})$ when $R \searrow 0$, and approaches ${\cal P}(f_{c_0})$ when $r \nearrow \infty$.
+However, for intermediate values $0<r<R<\infty$, the dependence is quite complex.
+Below, we point out some tractable features in the evolution of ${\cal P}(f)$ for the case of when the transition radius $R$ is small and $r \nearrow R$, then for the case of a point-wise mutation at the origin ($r=0$) and $R \nearrow \infty$.